RMITLibrary/nd-workshop/content/time-management/why-organisation-can-be-tricky.md

 				</p>
 				<h4>University is high load by default</h4>
 				<p>
-				Understanding how university works takes real effort even before you've opened a textbook — new systems, unwritten social rules, different platforms, complex assignments.
-And for many neurodivergent students, sensory stuff adds to this too — a noisy room, fluorescent lighting, a crowded hallway.
+				Understanding how university works takes real effort even before you've opened a textbook &mdash; new systems, unwritten social rules, different platforms, complex assignments.
+And for many neurodivergent students, sensory stuff adds to this too &mdash; a noisy room, fluorescent lighting, a crowded hallway.
 These aren't minor inconveniences; they're active drains on bandwidth.
 				</p>
 				<h4>"Just try harder" doesn't help</h4>
 				<p>
-				Pushing harder when you're overloaded doesn't reduce the load — it adds to it.
+				Pushing harder when you're overloaded doesn't reduce the load &mdash; it adds to it.
 What actually helps is cutting down the stuff that's eating your bandwidth unnecessarily, so you've got more left for the things that matter.
 We'll get into how to do that later.
 				</p>
 				<!-- END cognitive load -->
             </div>